frozen-signal/Apple_IIe_MMU_IOU/Documentation/Building_an_Adapter/readme.md

 ### 5V or 3.3V device

 The Apple IIe is a 5V computer, so using a 5V FPGA or CPLD would be easiest.
 However, if you choose to use a 3.3V device, you'll need additional circuits for voltage level translation.
-More information on 3.3V device design can be found [here](/Documentation/Building_an_Adapter/Building_a_3v3_adapter.md).
+More information on 3.3V device design can be found in [Building a 3.3V adapter](/Documentation/Building_an_Adapter/readme.md#building-a-33v-adapter).

 ### Number of GPIOs